-Depreciation of property, plant and equipment is mainly calculated by the declining balance method at rates based on the estimated useful lives of the respective assets, which vary according to their general classification, structure and function.
-In the future, in cases where equipment is no longer in use owing to obsolescence from technological advances, or due to the exiting of a business, useful life may end up being shorter originally estimated.
-As such, there is a risk that incidental losses may occur.
+Depreciation of property, plant and equipment is mainly calculated by the straight-line method based on the estimated useful lives of the respective assets, which vary according to the circumstances of each business.
+In the future, in cases where assets are no longer in use owing to obsolescence from technological advances, or due to the exiting of a business, useful life may end up being shorter than current estimates.
+As such, there is a risk that incidental losses may occur